kubewarden/docs/src/writing-policies/index.md

 # Writing Policies

-Chimera policies can be written using any kind of language capable of building [WASM](https://webassembly.org/) binaries for the [WASI](https://wasi.dev/) target.
+Chimera policies can be written using any kind of language capable of building [Wasm](https://webassembly.org/) binaries for the [WASI](https://wasi.dev/) target.

-The list of languages that can produce WASM modules is continuously evolving.
+The list of languages that can produce Wasm modules is continuously evolving.
 [This page](https://github.com/appcypher/awesome-wasm-langs) provides a nice overview.

-> **Note well:** some languages have WASM support, but are not yet capable
+> **Note well:** some languages have Wasm support, but are not yet capable
 > of building binaries for the WASI interface.
 >
-> WASM modules built for the browser target won't run inside of a WASI-compliant
+> Wasm modules built for the browser target won't run inside of a WASI-compliant
 > runtime.

 # What a policy does